natclark/arbucks/src/routes/docs/faq.md

 There is no intention to shut this site down, and there are currently no known threats.
 Providers would be switched as soon as possible, and in the meantime, you'd have to build and run the code yourself.

 ## What if the developer disappears?
 The developer has no intention to purposefully disapper.
-However, gradual measures of decentralization are being taken to ensure the community can "keep the ball rolling", such as the formation of the DAC.
+However, gradual measures of decentralization are being taken to ensure the community can "keep the ball rolling", such as the formation of ArbiDAO.

 ## What if this domain gets deleted?
 There is no known threat to this domain, but it could in theory get deleted, such as if the registrar decides that it violates some policy.
 In any case, this site just mirrors `arbucks.pages.dev`, so that can be considered a backup.
 However, if that doesn't work, you'll have to build and run the code yourself until a new domain is set up.
 This site will eventually be available on at least one blockchain domain.